Tips for hiring and growing great employees who want to stay with your company

 Building your company’s legacy is vital.
 When looking at a candidate ask yourself, can I see this person cultivating our company’s culture in others one day?
 Metromont was built on longevity.
 We are proud to have employees who’ve been with us 20, 30, and even 40 years and we value the experience they bring with them.
 Mike Ward is the director of estimating and has been with the company for nearly 35 years.
 “Metromont has given me so many opportunities to develop my full potential as a leader.
 They’ve supported my professional development throughout my career and have helped shape who I am today,” Mike says.
 It’s this sort of experience and legacy that continues to grow Metromont.
 Take pride in the people who work for you.
 Find good hires … not just warm bodies.

 As we ride this current wave in workforce development, know that through diligence, creativity, and a true focus on people you’ll start finding the people who will benefit your company.
-As you find them, be sure to show them that a job in precast isn’t just a job.
+As you find them, be sure to show them that a precast concrete construction job isn’t just a job.
 It can be the way for them to pave a successful future for them and their family.